ent3m/WabbaRush/README.md

 Uncheck **Use local wabbajack file** in **Options** to download a mod list from the gallery.
 2. Select a download folder.
 3. Login to Nexus account.
 After logging in, you'll be taken to *SkyUI* page.<br>
-Wait until the page is fully loaded, then closes the Nexus window.
+Wait until the page is fully loaded, then close the Nexus window.
 5. Click on **Download** and wait.<br>
-If the program is exited while downloading, it will try to resume where it left off the next time it runs.<br><br>

 You can fine-tune the program's behaviors in **settings.json**.
-The program will need to be re-launched to read any changes.
+The program needs to be re-launched to read any changes.

 # Installation
 Download the latest [release](https://github.com/ent3m/WabbajackDownloader/releases), extract, and run **WabbajackDownloader.exe**.<br><br>